dvdmtw98/notes/notes-vault/computer-networks/layer-wise-concepts/transport-layer-concepts/transmission-control-protocol-tcp.md

 ### TCP Sequence Numbers

-The SYN flag is responsible for telling the server about the number from which it has to start counting the packets
+SYN packets are used to inform client/ server about the value from which to start counting the packets
-The Sequence Number (ISN) is an unique high number
+The sequence/ acknowledgement numbers are always unique high number
+Each packet contains a **sequence** number and **acknowledgement** number

+In the SYN packet sent to the server the acknowledgement number is set to 0
-When the server sends back SYN-ACK it increments the Sequence Number by 1 and returns it as the Acknowledgement Number
+When the server sends back SYN-ACK it increments the sequence no. by 1 and returns it as the acknowledgement number
-Additionally the server sends its own Sequence Number to the client
+The server sends its sequence number to the client in the sequence number field

-When client responses to server with the ACK Flag it increments the Acknowledgement No. by 1
+When client responses to server with ACK it increments the acknowledgement number by 1

-Once the sequence numbers are synchronized and the connection is established depending on the size and the amount (bytes) of data sent by the client the sequence numbers will increase
+Once the sequence numbers are synchronized and the connection is established the packet size (bytes) determines the amount by which the sequence/ acknowledgment number is incremented